jsmolka/blog/content/drizzle/functions.md

  };
 ```

 The initial implementation expected an identifier for the callee.
-That worked for simple cases, but using an expression is the correct to do it.
+That worked for simple cases, but using an expression is the correct way to do it.
 The syntax tree reflects that change and properly displays chained function calls.

 ```code
 program